Barron Trump’s Latest Headlines Enough To Mortify Any Preteen? [Opinion]

 While this woman could be someone who is helping out with Barron, she could also just be a friend of Melania or Tiffany’s who went bowling with them.
 Barron has grown up without a nanny, as reported in an archived People Magazine article from 2015.

-Melania has been a hands-on mom when it comes to raising her son, but like any other parents of young kids, you sometimes need to go out without a child in tow so someone has to mind the youngsters.
+Melania has been a hands-on mom when it comes to raising her son, but like any other parents of young kids, you sometimes need to go out without a child in tow, so someone has to mind the youngsters.
 In Melania and Donald Trump’s case Barron was well cared for by his grandparents, Melania’s mom and dad, Viktor and Amalija Knavs.

 #fbf 2009 @BARRONTRUMP w/ my mom & dad pic.twitter.com/FdEsZDx1t2